-This prospectus supplement (the "Prospectus Supplement") to the base prospectus dated 15 November 2017 prepared by Goldman, Sachs & Co.
-Wertpapier GmbH ("GSW") as issuer and Goldman Sachs International ("GSI") as issuer and as guarantor in respect of Securities issued by GSW (the "Original Base Prospectus") under their Series K programme for the issuance of warrants, notes and certificates with respect to the securities (the "Programme"), constitutes a supplement to the base prospectus for the purposes of Article 13 of Chapter 1 of Part II of the Luxembourg Law on Prospectuses for Securities dated 10 July 2005 (as amended) (the "Luxembourg Law") and should be read in conjunction therewith and with Prospectus Supplement No. 1 to the Base Prospectus dated 5 January 2018, Prospectus Supplement No. 2 to the Base Prospectus dated 19 January 2018 and Prospectus Supplement No. 3 to the Base Prospectus dated 9 March 2018 (the Original Base Prospectus as so supplemented, the "Base Prospectus").
-On 15 November 2017, the Commission de Surveillance du Secteur Financier (the "CSSF") approved the Base Prospectus for the purposes of Article 7 of the Luxembourg Law.
+This prospectus supplement (the "Prospectus Supplement") to the base prospectus dated 18 July 2019 prepared by Goldman, Sachs & Co.
+Wertpapier GmbH ("GSW") as issuer, Goldman Sachs Finance Corp International Ltd ("GSFCI") as issuer, Goldman Sachs International ("GSI") as issuer and as guarantor in respect of certain Securities only and The Goldman Sachs Group, Inc. ("GSG") as guarantor in respect of certain Securities only (the "Original Base Prospectus") under their Series P programme for the issuance of warrants, notes and certificates with respect to the securities (the "Programme"), constitutes a supplement to the base prospectus for the purposes of Article 13 of Chapter 1 of Part II of the Luxembourg Law on Prospectuses for Securities dated 10 July 2005, as amended on 3 July 2012, 21 December 2012 and 10 May 2016, which remains applicable pursuant to Article 64 of the Luxembourg Law dated 16 July 2019 on prospectuses for securities (the "Luxembourg Law"), and should be read in conjunction therewith and with Prospectus Supplement No. 1 to the Original Base Prospectus, dated 14 August 2019, Prospectus Supplement No. 2 to the Original Base Prospectus, dated 19 September 2019, Prospectus Supplement No. 3 to the Original Base Prospectus, dated 3 October 2019, Prospectus Supplement No. 4 to the Original Base Prospectus, dated 22 October 2019, Prospectus Supplement No. 5 to the Original Base Prospectus, dated 13 November 2019, Prospectus Supplement No. 6 to the Original Base Prospectus, dated 8 January 2020, Prospectus Supplement No. 7 to the Original Base Prospectus, dated 10 February 2020 and Prospectus Supplement No. 8 to the Original Base Prospectus, dated 9 March 2020 (the Original Base Prospectus as so supplemented, the "Base Prospectus").
+On 18 July 2019, the Commission de Surveillance du Secteur Financier (the "CSSF") approved the Original Base Prospectus for the purposes of Article 7 of the Luxembourg Law.